apache/nuttx/tools/README.txt

     <Kconfig root> is the directory containing the root Kconfig file.
          Default <Kconfig directory>: .

-  NOTE: In order to use this tool, some configuration must be in-place will all necessary symbolic links.
+  NOTE: In order to use this tool, some configuration must be in-place with all necessary symbolic links.
 You can establish the configured symbolic links with: